Bia Limova via Pexels

 P60s and Payroll Reporting

 Every employer must provide P60s to employees by 31 May, showing total pay and deductions for the tax year.
-Commission forms part of total taxable pay.
-If your commission records don't reconcile with payroll, the P60 will be wrong — and employees will find out when their tax position doesn't match their records.
+Commission forms part of total taxable pay, and if your commission records don't reconcile with payroll, the P60 will be wrong — and employees will find out when their tax position doesn't match their records.

-HMRC receives Real Time Information (RTI) submissions from your payroll throughout the year.
+According to HMRC guidance on Real Time Information (RTI) submissions, employers must submit payroll data throughout the year.
 The year-end process is your opportunity to catch any discrepancies before HMRC does.
 An RTI correction after year end is possible but creates administrative burden and potential enquiry triggers.

 Employer NIC Final Calculations